-From the vibrant hot pink Shiba-Sakura by Lake Motosuko, to the cool underground lava and ice caves by Lake Saiko, we explored the hidden and natural majesty of Mt.
+From the vibrant hot pink Shiba-Sakura by Lake Motosuko, to the cool underground wind and ice caves by Lake Saiko, we explored the hidden and natural majesty of Mt.
 Fuji that extends beyond the mountain itself.

 Pretty in pink